Skip to main content

 2024 - This year's recipient is Cadet Chief Warrant Officer Jillian Alwyn who will be studying neurobiology at Brock University starting in the fall.
 She graduated from St Ignatius of Loyola High School in June.

 This year the bursary was presented in honour of Greg Munz, a long-time director of the Society and former peacekeeper who served in Cyprus as a young signaller.
-Greg was the creator of the banners which are displayed at George's Square on Remembrance Day.
-The first set featured Oakville during the First World War.
-The second set covered the Second World War.
-The third set featured peacekeeping.
-We're about to print the last set which will feature Oakville's role in pre-1914 conflicts.
+Greg was the creator of the four sets of banners which are displayed at George's Square on Remembrance Day and which cover the following four topics: Oakville during the First World War; The Second World War; Peacekeeping, and Oakville's role in pre-1914 conflicts.

 The following cadets have also been recognized for their outstanding achievements: